PadmajaVB/listen-attend-and-walk/MultiLevelAlignerBasedModel/Readme.md

 ```
 **PATH** stands for the path to the folder containing **encoder.pkl** and **decoder.pkl** which lies within the _tracks_ folder.
 This folder is created by the end of training.

-2) Training and testing the model by using 3 fold cross validation.
+### Strategy 2: Training and testing the model by using 3 fold cross validation.
 ```
 python LSTMthreefold.py
 ```